mvonlanthen/renamepic/README.md

 # renamepic

-Create copies of pictures in a directory.
-The copies are names

-    YYYY-MM-DD HH:MM:SS - orignal_name.original_ext

-where `YYYY-MM-DD HH:MM:SS` is the DateTimeOriginal tag in the picture exif and `orignal_name.original_ext` the original name of the picture.
-When scanning the directory, only the following picture type are processed: jpg, JPG, jpeg and JPEG.
+Rename all the pictures in a source directory from `orignal_name.org_ext` to `YYYYMMDD-HHMMSS_orignal_name.org_ext` where `YYYYMMDD-HHMMSS` is the DateTimeOriginal tag in the picture exif,`orignal_name` the picture original name and  `org_ext` the picture original extension.
+The renamed images are saved in the target directory given as input argument.

+A

 ## installation